 - Try to keep all your regular appointments with your doctor.
 This is so your doctor can check on your progress.

-- If you buy any medicines, check with your doctor or a pharmacist that they are suitable for you to take with ticagrelor tablets.
-Some anti-inflammatory painkillers (called NSAIDs) can increase the risk of bleeding and may not be recommended for you.
-Also, do not take any preparations containing aspirin that have not been prescribed for you by your doctor, as these also could increase the risk of unwanted bleeding.
+- If you buy any medicines, check with a pharmacist that they are suitable for you to take with ticagrelor tablets.
+Some medicines, called non-steroidal anti-inflammatory drugs (NSAIDs), can increase the risk of bleeding, so check with a pharmacist before you buy any painkillers.
+Also, do not take any preparations containing aspirin that have not been prescribed for you by your doctor.
 Several medicines for pain relief and cold relief that can be bought at retail outlets contain aspirin or ibuprofen - you should not take these, so check the label carefully before you buy.

-- If you are having an operation or dental treatment, tell the person carrying out the treatment that you are taking ticagrelor.
+- If you are due to have an operation, before the treatment is due, tell the person carrying out the treatment that you are taking ticagrelor.
 This is because any bleeding may take longer than normal to stop so your treatment may need to be interrupted for a short while before the operation.
 You should also let your dentist know that you are taking ticagrelor before you receive any dental treatment.

 Can ticagrelor tablets cause problems?